A stochastic perturbation approach to nonlinear bifurcating problems: Results

+Furthermore, we find that dealing with more dense grids as the one displayed in Figure \ref{fig:vel_09_nonsymm} can bring advantages in branch detection, requiring lower degree polynomials.
+Indeed, as it can be seen in Figure \ref{fig:kde_nonsymm}, the reconstructed PDF corresponding to the dense unstructured grid yields the same information than \ref{fig:kde_uniform}, but using polynomials of degree $4$ instead of degree $5$.

+{Nevertheless, denser grids entail a higher computational cost, which increases with the number of PC modes $N_{PC}$, as shown in Fig.~\ref{fig:scaling} and Table \ref{tab:scaling}.
+Results are reported for coarse and fine grids, and all timings refer to a serial implementation.
+The growth of the computational time with increasing $N_{PC}$ is due both to the larger number of degrees of freedom, leading to more expensive evaluations of the residual and the Jacobian, and to the increasing difficulty of Newton convergence for larger coupled systems.

+Although the execution time increases with both $N_{PC}$ and the number of grid nodes, it is essential to compare these costs with those required by standard continuation-based approaches.
+To this end, in Figure \ref{fig:scaling} we also report horizontal dotted lines representing an estimate of the computational cost of classical continuation methods.
+These lines are obtained by multiplying the execution time of a single deterministic FEM solve ($N_{PC}=1$) by the number of bifurcation branches (three) and by the number of continuation steps, assuming to start at the bifurcation point $\mu^{*}\simeq 0.96$ and taking $\Delta\mu = 0.01$, as done to construct Figure~\ref{fig:bif-diag-deterministic}.

+Under this comparison, the SSFEM approach exhibits a clear computational advantage: it outperforms classical continuation methods for all values of $N_{PC}$ on the coarse grid and up to $N_{PC}=3$ on the finer grid.
+Moreover, this comparison is in fact unfavorable to our method, since it neglects additional computational costs inherent to standard continuation techniques, such as those associated with deflation strategies \cite{FarrellDeflationTechniquesFinding2015,PichiDeflationbasedCertifiedGreedy2025a}.

-As a final consideration on the grid contribution in bifurcation detection, in Figure \ref{fig:vel_symm} we show the case of a structured highly symmetric grid.
-As a first observation, one can note that the variance plot is significantly different, reporting a higher variance not on the horizontal symmetric axis of the inlet region, but instead on two symmetric regions at the top and bottom of it.
-In particular, the variance on the central part of the inlet region is zero, and even looking at the polynomials in the higher variance regions in Figure \ref{subfig:poly_vel_symm} one can observe a different behavior.
-Indeed, they are linear and no local extremum is therefore visible in the polynomials evaluated at $\bar{\boldsymbol{x}}_1$ and $\bar{\boldsymbol{x}}_2$, suggesting that no bifurcating behavior is detected.
-This is due to the influence of the mesh on the bifurcation analysis, as already observed in the deterministic case by previous works \cite{HessLocalizedReducedorderModeling2019,PichiPhd}.
+Despite this, the proposed approach already outperforms a lower-bound estimate of classical methods.
+Its relative advantage is expected to further increase away from the bifurcation point, as illustrated in Figure~\ref{fig:scaling_far}. } As a final consideration, in Figure \ref{fig:vel_symm} we show the case of a highly structured symmetric grid.
+One can note that the variance plot is significantly different, since it reports a higher variance not on the horizontal symmetric axis of the inlet region, but instead on two symmetric regions at the top and bottom of it.
+In particular, the polynomials in the points of maximum variance are linear, and no local extremum is visible, suggesting that no bifurcating behavior is detected.
+This is due to the symmetry of the mesh, and it is in line with what has already been observed in deterministic bifurcation detection methods by previous works \cite{HessLocalizedReducedorderModeling2019,PichiPhd}.